rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

 an invalid index, there’s no element that Rust could return here that would be correct.

-Aqui, estamos tentando acessar o centésimo elemento (centésimo pois o índex começa em zero) de nosso vetor, mas ele só tem três elementos.
+Aqui, estamos tentando acessar o centésimo elemento (centésimo pois o índice começa em zero) de nosso vetor, mas ele só tem três elementos.
 Nesse caso, Rust entrará em pânico.
-Supostamente `[]` devolve um elemento, mas se você passa um índex inválido, não há elemento que Rust possa retornar que fosse correto.
+Supostamente `[]` devolve um elemento, mas se você passa um índice inválido, não há elemento que Rust possa retornar que fosse correto.

 Other languages, like C, will attempt to give you exactly what you asked for in this situation, even though it isn’t what you want: you’ll get whatever is at